 Drone sounds usually have no melody, and they have no discernable tempo, but they do have other important qualities that must be musically pleasing.
 For example, drones often have a texture that can be described with words like “smooth”, “fine”, “soft” or “coarse”, and a timbre that can be described with words like “celestial”, “warm” or “complex” just to name a few.

-The pitch of a drone must not be too high or the drone may become shrill and tiring, and it must not be too low or the drone may become aurally opressive and even imperceptible on some stereo systems.
+The pitch of a drone must not be too high, or the drone may become shrill and tiring, and it must not be too low, or the drone may become aurally oppressive and even imperceptible on some stereo systems.

 A drone may also be comprised of many layers of sounds, and when these sounds harmonize with each other they become deeply hypnotic and most pleasurable to listen to.
 Sometimes this effect is very subtle, but when it comes together well the result is sublime.
 Like a fine wine, drones can be complex, multi layered and immensely satisfying.

 I personally am a huge fan of drone music and use it often during my own meditation practice.
 I have also received a great deal of positive feedback from hypnotherapists who have used my drone music during live sessions and in hypnosis audio productions.

 Drones can be listened to “raw”, or they can be used to provide a hypnotic foundation to a piece of music that contains other elements such as chimes, nature sounds or instrumentation.
 Here is just one example:

 When it comes to music for inducing states of meditation and hypnosis, drones can be extremely useful.
 They tend to envelop the listeners awareness in a very gentle way, especially when played on headphones.
 Drones seem to fill up the space in your mind and wash away thoughts with their constant, soothing tones.
 Unlike music that is melodic and dynamic, drones will not overstimulate your mind or distract you while you are in the deepest states of relaxation.